 Nottingham Castle and surrounding

 Right next to Ye Olde Trip to Jerusalem lies the imposing Nottingham Castle.
-This outstanding castle as we see nowadays is actually a rebuilt of the original mansion which was destroyed in the early 19th century.
+This outstanding castle as we see nowadays is actually a rebuild of the original mansion which was destroyed in the early 19th century.